Skip to main content

 What is carbon offsetting?

-Carbon offsetting is the process of balancing out emissions produced every day, by purchasing carbon offset units which represent a specific reduction of carbon dioxide in the atmosphere.
+Carbon offsetting is the process of balancing out emissions produced by purchasing carbon offset units which represent a specific reduction of carbon dioxide in the atmosphere.
 Murdoch Community Garden gardening in wicking beds

 Carbon offsets are generated by projects that reduce, remove or capture greenhouse gas emissions from the atmosphere.
 For example, a project may reduce emissions by improving energy efficiency, or capture emissions by reforesting land.